- cardio

 Any notes about cycles or pelvic floor?

 Disclaimer: General fitness education, not medical advice.
-If you have injuries, are pregnant/postpartum, or manage medical conditions, consult a qualified clinician.
+If you have injuries, are pregnant or postpartum, or manage medical conditions, consult a qualified clinician.